sschepanski/data-science-portfolio/Kickstarter_Prediction/README.md

 ## Project Structure

-- **`notebooks/`**: Jupyter notebooks for data exploration, preprocessing, model training, and evaluation.
 - **`data/`**: Dataset files (e.g., `kickstarter_data.csv`).
-- **`reports/`**: Project reports, visualizations, and results.
+- **`models/`**: Saved models for deployment or further analysis.
+- **`scr/`**: Saved Jupyter notebooks for data exploration, preprocessing, model training, and evaluation.
+- **Dashboard.py**: Streamlit dashboard for interactive visualisation and exploration.

-## Analysis Steps
+## Analysis

 1. **Data Exploration:** Delve into the intricacies of the Kickstarter dataset, understanding its structure and scrutinizing variable distributions.
 2. **Data Preprocessing:** Implement thorough cleaning procedures, address missing values, and prepare the data for subsequent modeling stages.
 3. **Exploratory Data Analysis (EDA):** Uncover insights by visually depicting relationships between variables and extracting meaningful patterns.
 4. **Feature Selection:** Identify the most relevant features crucial for predicting Kickstarter campaign outcomes.
 5. **Model Selection and Training:** Choose suitable machine learning algorithms tailored to the classification objective.
 Train and refine models to optimize performance.
 6. **Model Evaluation:** Rigorously assess model efficacy using diverse evaluation metrics.
+7. **Fine-Tuning:** Interactively refining the models to optimise performance.

-7. **Conclusion:** Provide a concise summary encapsulating discoveries and an evaluation of the predictive models' effectiveness.
+8. **Conclusion:** Provide a concise summary encapsulating discoveries and an evaluation of the predictive models' effectiveness.

 ## Data Dictionary